 vermilingua has some changes and improvements compared to wolifecycle.
 Below are a few I feel worth mentioning, the full list of features and differences can be found in the project's README.
 There are also always new features and fixes being planned and pondered, these can usually be found in the project's github issues.

 NEXT_ROOTSince applications are self-contained bundles that don't need a system-wide WO installation, vermilingua's launch script no longer requires or reads the NEXT_ROOT environment variable.
-This makes the built apps environment independent, removing a step from WO deployment setup.
+This makes the built apps environment independent and removes a step from WO deployment setup.

-By default, vermilingua assumes source projects keep WO bundle resources in src/main/woresources rather than src/main/resources.
+By default vermilingua assumes WO projects keep WO bundle resources in src/main/woresources rather than src/main/resources.
 This creates a clean separation between WO resources and java classpath resources, a separation I can't imagine why wasn't there to begin with.

 If you prefer src/main/resources you can configure vermilingua to use that folder, see the project's README for configuration specifics.
 But I don't think you should.

-The woa's config.txt contains configuration for launching the application, currently having only the familiar parameters java, jvmOptions and principalClass.
-These are more or less the same found in a traditional .woa built by wolifecycle but vermilingua provides more options for setting them:
+The woa's config.txt contains configuration for launching the application, currently containing only the familiar parameters jvm, jvmOptions and principalClass.
+These are the same you'll find in a traditional .woa built by wolifecycle but vermilingua provides more options for setting them:

 build.properties.
-Example: launch.java=/opt/jdk-26/bin/javamvn package -Dlaunch.java=/opt/jdk-26/bin/java./MyApp -launch.java=/opt/jdk-26/bin/javaThis is nice when you need to switch between java installations/versions, or if you need to add JVM arguments (in which case you'd do the same, but setting the launch.jvmOptions property).
+Example: launch.jvm=/opt/jdk-26/bin/javamvn package -Dlaunch.jvm=/opt/jdk-26/bin/java./MyApp -launch.jvm=/opt/jdk-26/bin/javaThis is very useful when you need to switch between java installations/versions, or if you need to add JVM arguments (which you can do the same way, using the launch.jvmOptions property).

 vermilingua is not WO specific.
 It can build any generic java project and package it as a .woa, making it perfect for building ng-objects projects which are generic java projects by nature.